pablo-meier/Pablog/pages/About-Site.md

 of a family of sites I mentioned [here.][44]

 That said, I do add images to most posts, and I'm adding styles/nav back.
 I am committed to keeping this site pretty simple.
+Avoiding JS makes your sites automatically

+* Render fast, even in terrible network conditions
+* No blink render
+* Declarative (HTML doesn't throw an exception)
+* Search-indexable
+* Accessible
+* Semantic + "View Source"-able
+* Battery friendly

 ### Perf